 The mission of the Middletown Springs Public Library is to be a community doorway to reading, resources and lifelong learning and to be a center for people, ideas and culture.

-Staffed by one librarian and a cadre of committed volunteers, the library provides this small town with big service.
+With a tiny staff and a cadre of committed volunteers, the library provides this small town with big service.

 The Collection: ever-changing and growing collection of books